microsoft/TypeScript-wiki/Breaking-Changes.md

   B = 1,
 }

-// Include -1 in the type.
-function doSomething(x: E | -1) {
+// Include -1 in the type, if we're really certain that -1 can come through. function doSomething(x: E | -1) {
   if (x === -1) {
     // ...